draczer01/Crypto_Reflex/README.md

 **USE AT YOUR OWN RISK.
 THIS TRADES REAL MONEY.
 NO WARRANTY IS GIVEN**

-A script that can connect to a cryptocurrency exchange and buy/sell cryptocurrency to keep your portfolio balancer to a certain ratio. this fork supports the use of a proxy in case you need to use a static ip adress.
+A script that can connect to a cryptocurrency exchange and buy/sell cryptocurrency to keep your portfolio balancer to a certain ratio. this fork supports the use of a proxy in case you need to use a static ip address.

 This fork was made to be used on Xponential crypto: https://xcryptofund.io